 Apprentices are prepared both for the immediate job and for the future.
 A mindset shift is essential to support new training formats online and in the workplace.
 Omert said that implementing self-guided learning is difficult, as training must combine traditional and modern methods.
 The “dual system” (apprenticeships with formal classes at a vocational school) in Germany works very well and should not be abandoned.
 However, new ways to learn need to be explored and incorporated to keep up with the current demand on companies.

-A man showing his organs with the help of an augmented reality mobile app The second keynote, “Making the invisible visible”, was given by Josef Buchner, Scientific Assistant and Lecturer for Media Education at PH St. Gallen.
+The second keynote, “Making the invisible visible”, was given by Josef Buchner, Scientific Assistant and Lecturer for Media Education at PH St. Gallen.
 At PH St. Gallen, bachelor students complete their studies with an electronic portfolio rather than a thesis.
 That is good news for future students, as their teachers will be knowledgeable in portfolio work.

 Buchner’s presentation looked at the various realities: reality, augmented reality, augmented virtuality, and virtual reality.
 His keynote offered us insight into another way of learning and engaging students with a medium that makes invisible aspects of something visible and thus provides a more direct engagement with and understanding of that thing.